Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$

-The relevant observation for $\mathrm{CeRh_2As_2}$ is that the high-field phase is not or perhaps extremely weakly Pauli limited, while the low-field state still shows significantly weaker Pauli limiting than expected for a conventional superconductor \cite{khim_field-induced_2021}.
-The arguments in the previous sections did not refer to Pauli limiting at all.
-It is thus necessary to check how Pauli limiting changes the picture.

-The proposed primary $B_{1g+}$ pairing at low field has two contributions from nearest-neighbor pairing: $(\cos k_x - \cos k_y)\, \g{0}{0}$ and $\sin(k_x)\, \g{z}{y} + \sin(k_y)\, \g{z}{x}$.
-The first involves pairing of opposite spins and is thus susceptible to Pauli limiting, whereas the second involves pairing of equal spins and is not affected by Pauli limiting.
-It is natural to expect that the presence of the second component increases the critical field somewhat.
-However, it is an unfavorable state since it involves $\pi$ junctions between the layers.
-It is not obvious that this symmetry-allowed but disfavored pairing is sufficient to quantitatively explain the enhanced critical field of the low-field phase.
-Note that here the induced $B_{2g+}$ spin-triplet pairing will also contribute.

-The possible secondary $B_{1u+}$ pairing has the nearest-neighbor contribution $\sin(k_x)\, \g{0}{x} - \sin(k_y)\, \g{0}{y}$, which avoids Pauli limiting.
-Its presence thus could help to explain the enhancement of the critical field of the low-field phase, though not in case of $T_N < T_c$, where it does not exist above the magnetic phase transition.

-For the high-field phase, we have proposed the coexistence of dominant $B_{1u+}$ and induced $B_{2u+}$ pairing.
-Both have spin-triplet contributions that avoid Pauli limiting and $B_{2u+}$ in addition has a spin-singlet contribution, which is Pauli limited.
-Since the magnetic field is larger than the Pauli-limiting field for conventional spin-singlet superconductors, this contribution is likely strongly suppressed.
-Hence, the critical field of the high-field phase is expected to be well described by only considering orbital limiting.
+Pairing states are Pauli limited by a field $B_z$ if the Cooper pairs are made up of electrons with opposite pseudospin orientation in the standard (spin-\textit{z}) basis.
+On the one hand, this is the case for pseudospin-singlet states.
+On the other hand, pseudospin-triplet states are described by a pairing potential of the form $\mathbf{d}(\mathbf{k}) \cdot \mathbf{s}\, is_y$ \cite{sigrist_phenomenological_1991}.
+The \textit{z}-component of the $\mathbf{d}$ vector corresponds to $s_z\, is_y = s_x$ and thus describes the opposite-pseudospin contribution to triplet pairing, which is Pauli limited~\cite{chandrasekhar_note_1962, clogston_upper_1962}.

+As noted in Sec.\ \ref{subsec:pseudospin}, even-parity (odd-parity) pairing strictly corresponds to pseudospin-singlet (pseudospin-triplet) pairing.
+Hence, the $B_{1g+}$ and $B_{2g+}$ pairing states are projected onto pseudospin-singlet states, whereas the $B_{1u+}$ and $B_{2u+}$ states are projected onto pseudospin-triplet states.
+Moreover, as shown in Table \ref{tab:SC_states}, the $\mathbf{d}$ vectors of the $B_{1u+}$ and $B_{2u+}$ states predominantly lie in the \textit{xy} plane~\cite{cavanagh_nonsymmorphic_2022}.
+Hence, the $B_{1g+}$ and $B_{2g+}$ states are Pauli limited.
+On the other hand, the $B_{1u+}$ and $B_{2u+}$ states, which we have argued to dominate in the high-field phase, mostly avoid Pauli limiting.